Vauxhall Zafira Tourer (2012-2018) Review

 That rose to just shy of £30,000 for the Elite Nav with the most powerful diesel engine, while the cheapest diesel on offer, the 1.6 Design, checked in at around £21,500.
 Compared with rivals, those prices were reasonably competitive, but nothing special.

-The range was restructured a couple of times during the Zafira Tourer’s life, and not only were the names of the trims available changed, what came with each level changed, too.
-Early cars came in ES, Exclusiv, Techline, SRi, SE and Elite trims, but here, we’ll concentrate on the later cars that came in Design, Energy, SRi, SE Techline and Elite forms.
-There are obvious similarities between the two ranges, but just bear in mind that older cars will have slight differences to what’s written here.
+The range was restructured a couple of times during the Zafira Tourer’s life, and not only were the names of the trims available changed, but what came with each level changed, too.
+Early cars came in ES, Exclusiv, Techline, SRi, SE and Elite trims, but here, we’ll concentrate on the later cars that came in Design, Energy, SRi, SE, Techline and Elite forms.
+There are obvious similarities between the two ranges, but just bear in mind that older cars will have slight differences from what’s written here.

 Design cars have most of what you need, with the standard roster including alloy wheels, manual air-con, cruise control, four powered windows, remote locking and front- and rear parking sensors, and that’s on top of the safety and infotainment kit we mentioned earlier.